WesApps/wes_api/README.md

          	Summerfields Static Menu: https://github.com/weshack/FoodyCall

 	TODO (high priority):
-    -Convert and store times as UNIX timestamp where appropriate -Store a set of categories used by events, make a route for it -Store a "Last Updated" time for every source -Sort filmseries in time descending order.
+    -Store a set of categories used by events, make a route for it -Sort filmseries in time descending order.
 		-Build basic frontend to showcase API, have a few interactive examples -Documentation, including some code samples